hardyoyo/RodmanPottingerCookbook/recipes/LentilSoup.md

 ---

-Set instant pot to saute, add oil, saute the garlic, add onions, saute until translucent or a bit brown at edges, add carots and celery, saute one minute more, add water, beans, everything else, put on the lid, hit the manual button and adjust cook time to 7 minutes.
+Set instant pot to saute, add oil, saute the garlic, add onions, saute until translucent or a bit brown at edges, add carrots and celery, saute one minute more, add water, beans, everything else, put on the lid, hit the manual button and adjust cook time to 7 minutes.
 Now, think of a side to cook, or start slicing bread.